dagu-org/dagu/README.md

     command: job.sh
 ```

-If you want to set multiple schedules, you can do it as follows:
+Multiple schedules can be set as follows:

 ```yaml
 schedule: